MediaComem/comem-archioweb/guides/install-mongodb.md

 $> sudo mkdir -p /data/db
 mkdir: /data/db: Read-only file system
 ```

+This is because starting with macOS Catalina, the root of the file system is
+read-only for increased security, to help prevent the accidental overwriting of
+critical operating system files.

 In this case, you need to create the MongoDB data directory elsewhere, for
 example in your home directory.
 In this case, you will not need `sudo`, since